 Sulawesi by Motorbike

-In April of 2016 I flew to the large Indonesian Island of Sulawesi on an adventurous tip from some fellow travelers.
-While there I fell in love with an incredible people, beautiful culture, and breathtaking landscape.
+In April of 2016, I flew to the Indonesian island of Sulawesi on an adventurous tip from fellow travelers.
+While there, I fell in love with the incredible people, beautiful culture, and breathtaking landscape.

 I traveled almost exclusively by scooter, the most convenient and popular transportation in the region.
 Although it was a solo mission, I rarely traveled alone.
 The first half of my journey began in Makassar, the island’s largest city, with two teenage students as my guides.
-They agreed to let me travel with them and stay with one of the boy’s families on the interior of the island.
+They agreed to let me travel with them and stay with their families in the interior of the island.
 In exchange, I would pay for gas and help them learn English.
 From there, I traveled to Tana Toraja, where I met another guide, Yatim, who showed me the unique culture of the Torajans.

-Equipped only with two pairs of clothes and a small camera bag I set out on an exotic adventure that felt more familiar to the great American road trip than I ever expected.
+Equipped only with two pairs of clothes and a small camera bag I set out on an adventure that felt more familiar with the great American road trip than I ever expected.

 This is Sulawesi by Motorbike: